Oyo State: Geography

-Oyo State covers approximately an area of 28,454 square kilometers and is ranked 14th by size.
-The landscape consists of old hard rocks and dome shaped hills, which rise gently from about 500 meters in the southern part and reaching a height of about 1,200 metres above sea level in the northern part.
+Oyo State covers approximately an area of 28,454 km2 and is ranked 14th by size.
+The landscape consists of old hard rocks and dome shaped hills, which rise gently from about 500 m in the southern part and reaching a height of about 1200 m above sea level in the northern part.
 Some principal rivers such as Ogun, Oba, Oyan, Otin, Ofiki, Sasa, Oni, Erinle and Osun river originate in this highland.
 The southern and southeastern parts of the state form a continuous plain.

 Oyo State contains a number of natural features including the Old Oyo National Park, Agodi parks and gardens.
 In this location there was earlier habitat for the endangered African wild dog, Lycaon pictus; however, this canid is thought to have been locally extirpated at the present.

 Climate

 The climate is equatorial, notably with dry and wet seasons with relatively high humidity.
 The dry season lasts from November to March while the wet season starts from April and ends in October.
 Average daily temperature ranges between 25 °C and 35 °C, almost throughout the year.